5 Essentials for Your Perfect Study

 I know, this isn't an item, but it's crucial and is where everything comes together.
 Remember, this is supposed to be a relaxing environment; you're supposed to want to come into your study.

-Make a monochrome look by getting a desk, chair, and shelves in black.
-Or, mix and match with black, white, or even gray.
+You could also go for a sleek monochrome look by getting a desk, chair, and shelves in black.
+To spice it up a little, but still keep a feeling of understated elegance, you could also mix and match pieces in shades of black, white, and even gray.

 - The color of your walls and how they match your furniture.

-- What color is your lighting?
-Yellow or white?
-White light and black furniture is good.
-And yellow light with brown furniture really brings out the wood and leather tones in your furniture.
+- What color is your lighting: yellow or white?
+White light and black furniture is good, and yellow light can really bring out the wood and leather tones in brown furniture.

-- Lamps come in many shapes, sizes, and designs.
+- Both lamp bases and shades come in many colors, sizes, shapes, and designs.
 Be mindful of what works best in your space.

 - Are there detailed wood grains in your desk or bookshelves?
 This could help you decide on your choice of light and lamp design.